jessed/guides/Terraform/README.md

 This guide is intended to answer those very basic beginner questions, as well as walk you through the creation of your first (extremely) simple Terraform Run so you can see how the various pieces for together.

 # Organization
 This guide is broken into several small parts intended to let you skip the frustration of discovering them yourself.
-It definitely does not replace the [Terraform Documentation](https://www.terraform.io/intro), but as you'll discover if you click the link, this guide will reduce the time you need to "internalize" how Terraform works.
+It definitely does not replace the [Terraform Documentation](https://www.terraform.io/intro), but as you'll discover if you click the link, this guide will reduce the time you need to "internalize" how to use Terraform.

 # Terrform
 As stated, this guide is a simple introduction to [Terraform](https://www.terraform.io/intro), and we will be going over several of the basic elements of a basic Terraform deployment.
 Those elements are: